alireza-molaee/django-webline-notifications/README.md

 - [x] add font-awesome to admin
 - [x] add template tags to use any template
 - [x] add view to change see status
-- [ ] add view to delete notifications wich seen more than one day
+- [ ] add view to delete notifications which seen more than one day
 - [ ] add test for view
-- [ ] add defult settings
+- [ ] add default settings
  - [ ] font file
- - [ ] defult notification count to show
+ - [ ] default notification count to show
  - [ ] max of notification can be archived
-- [x] handle all event by ajax
+- [x] handle all event by AJAX